arcus-azure/arcus.testing/docs/preview/03-Guidance/migrate-from-testing-framework-to-arcus-testing-v1.0.md

 ```

 🔗 See the [feature documentation](../02-Features/assertion.md) for more info on the supported assertions.
+🔗 See the [code samples](https://github.com/arcus-azure/arcus.testing/tree/main/samples) for fully-implemented examples on before/after with the Testing Framework.

 ### XML
 You can use `AssertXml` like any other assertion method.
 Instead of returning a boolean and a message, it throws an exception with a detailed report in case of a difference.